- c/o St Mark’s Church

 The Mission was originally to be dedicated to St Chad; but for some reason the poor Saint was 'deserted'. and the church eventually built on another site.

 Taken from 'Churches, Chapel and Places of Worship on Portsea Island' by the late John Offord (1989).
-A final paragraph states:

 St Nicholas Church reaches 80!